lemoncheesecake/lemoncheesecake/README.md

 [...]
 ```

-Add a limited set of tags available for both tests and testsuites and forbid the usage of any other tags:
+In this other example set, the metadata policy makes two tags available ("todo" and "known_defect") for both tests and testsuites while forbidding the usage of any other tag:

 ```python
  # project.py:
 [...]
 mp = validators.MetadataPolicy()